It’s time to take a moment, pause and reflect on what a ride 2017 has been.

 That title sounds weird to me but I’m quite excited to marry my partner in crime that has been by my side the last six years.
 The proposal took place in Hermon with mud on my feet and Courtney’s face drenched in sweat.

 THE SMALL TOWN ADVENTURES

-From one town to the next, we travelled to 18 small towns this year; tallying our town total to 64!
-With three other small towns we explored in the Eastern Cape.
+From one town to the next, we traveled to 18 small towns this year; tallying our town total to 64!
+With three other small towns, we explored in the Eastern Cape.

 We couldn’t have been more blessed to explore South Africa the way we did this year.